softlayer/githubio_source/content/reference/services/SoftLayer_Product_Package/getAccountRestrictedCategories.md

 ---
 # [SoftLayer_Product_Package](/reference/services/SoftLayer_Product_Package)::getAccountRestrictedCategories

-Retrieve the results from this call are similar to [[SoftLayer_Product_Package/getCategories|getCategories]], but these ONLY include account-restricted prices.
+Retrieve the results from this call are similar to [SoftLayer_Product_Package::getCategories]({{<ref "reference/services/SoftLayer_Product_Package/getCategories">}}), but these ONLY include account-restricted prices.
 Not all accounts have restricted pricing.

 ## Overview
-Retrieve the results from this call are similar to [[SoftLayer_Product_Package/getCategories|getCategories]], but these ONLY include account-restricted prices.
+Retrieve the results from this call are similar to [SoftLayer_Product_Package::getCategories]({{<ref "reference/services/SoftLayer_Product_Package/getCategories">}}), but these ONLY include account-restricted prices.
 Not all accounts have restricted pricing.

 -----